The University of Missouri–St. Louis is a success story.

 Ellis would be impressed.

-Today, UMSL is spread across 450 acres of rolling hills in suburban St. Louis County.
-The campus has a wide array of academic and general- purpose buildings as well as a variety of student residence halls, condominiums and apartments.
-UMSL has developed a business park that houses the world headquarters of Express Scripts and operates several health-related facilities throughout the region.
-It also opened a building in Grand Center – the arts and entertainment district in St. Louis – that houses classes and St. Louis Public Radio.
+Today, UMSL is spread across 350 acres of rolling hills in suburban north St. Louis County.
+The campus has a wide array of academic and general-purpose buildings as well as a variety of student residence halls, condominiums and apartments.
+UMSL has developed a business park that houses the world headquarters of Express Scripts, now Cigna Healthcare, and operates several health-related facilities throughout the region.

-UMSL has 800 faculty, 1,200 staff, 10 schools and colleges and a $200 million annual budget.
-More than 96 percent of tenure and tenuretrack faculty hold doctoral or terminal degrees in their respective fields and edit or have articles routinely published in a variety of nationally renowned academic journals.
-Several of the university’s 91 degrees and programs have attained national recognition for quality, including biology, criminology, education, information systems, international business, nursing, optometry, psychology, public policy and tropical ecology.
+UMSL has nearly 700 faculty, 1,000 staff, 9 schools and colleges and a $200 million annual budget.
+The vast majority of tenure and tenure-track faculty hold doctoral or terminal degrees in their respective fields and edit or have articles routinely published in a variety of nationally renowned academic journals.
+Several of the university’s nearly 100 degrees and programs have attained national recognition for quality, including biology, criminology, education, information systems, international business, nursing, optometry, psychology, public policy, supply chain and tropical ecology.

-UMSL enrolls 16,000 students from 47 states and more than 30 countries.
-Despite its international flavor, the UMSL student body comes primarily from, and reflects the diversity of, the region.
+UMSL enrolls more than 15,000 students annually from all 50 states and more than 30 countries.
+While the campus has an international flavor, the UMSL student body comes primarily from, and reflects the diversity of, the St. Louis region.
 Providing area residents access to higher education remains a priority and a central focus in plans to meet the future needs of students and businesses.